Three variations on the linear independence of grouplikes in a coalgebra: Linear independence in the dual algebra

 \subsubsection{Characters of monoid rings}

 Example~\ref{exa.char-as-kleene.ncp} and Example~\ref{exa.char-as-kleene.cp} have a common generalization.
 In fact, both noncommutative and commutative polynomial rings are particular cases of monoid rings of trace monoids.
 Let us thus briefly discuss characters of monoid rings.
-Let $\tup{M,\star,1_M}$ be a monoid, and let $\calA=\kk[M]$ be its monoid algebra (see Example~\ref{co-Hadamard}).
-As in Example~\ref{co-Hadamard}, we define the standard pairing $\scal{.}{.} : \kk^M\otimes \kk[M]\to \kk$ by \eqref{main_pairing_M}.
-The multiplication of $\kk[M]$ can thus be written as